 We invited the local community, partner organisations and our Members to contribute to our Glenridding Common consultation.
 NB the consultation is now closed.

 What we're doing

-At Glenridding our work includes vital footpath maintenance and repair, litter collection and the re-establishment of rare arctic-alpine plants and mountain woodland species including downy willow, aspen, rowan and silver birch.
+At Glenridding Common our work includes vital footpath maintenance and repair, litter collection and the re-establishment of rare arctic-alpine plants and mountain woodland species including downy willow, aspen, rowan and silver birch.
 This work is carried out with the invaluable support of local, green fingered volunteers and partners including Fix the Fells.

 Wildlife and species monitoring

 We have carried out extensive survey work to establish baseline information for a variety of species on this nationally important upland site.
 Alongside partners and the local community, we're monitoring the Common’s rare species such as mountain ringlet butterflies and arctic-alpine plants.
 We're also working with the British Mountaineering Council and Natural England to advise on suitable climbing conditions.

 We are committed to making Glenridding Common a key hub for conservation activity, ensuring that people of all ages and backgrounds can become involved in enriching the natural environment of this beautiful landscape.